Permafrost/Tundra/SERVICES.md

 ### tundra.bool:format

 Formats the given boolean string using the appropriate boolean value specified for `true` and `false`.

 #### Inputs:

-* `$string` is the string value to be formatted.
+* `$format.operands`  is an `IData` document containing arbitrarily specified boolean strings to be formatted.
 * `$value.true.input` is an optional string value used to determine if `$string` represents a boolean value of `true`.
 * `$value.false.input` is an optional string value used to determine